 Assign the correct folders on the mail server

-As Outlook 2013 asks the mail server for the correct folders first, making sure that they have been set correctly on the mail server might solve your issue already.
+As Outlook 2013 and Outlook 2016 ask the mail server for the correct folders first, making sure that they have been set correctly on the mail server might solve your issue already.

 To do this, you must log on to the web based interface provided by the ISP hosting your IMAP mailbox.You’ll often find options for where to save your Sent Items, Deleted Items and Draft items.
 Ask your ISP for the URL of your web based mailbox or the location of the options if you can’t find them.

-The Horde IMP web based mail client, which is quite popular amongst hosting solutions such as cPanel and Plesk, holds various options to set the default folder for IMAP accounts.
+The Horde IMP web based mail client, which is quite popular amongst hosting solutions such as cPanel and Plesk, holds various options to set the default folders for IMAP accounts.

 No Sent Items folder at all